-Parcels 1-4 RS 32/43 and Parcel 44 RS 21/55 Section 1, Township 3 South, Range 4 East, San Bernardino Base Line & Meridian
+A Portion of Parcel 43 RS 21/55 Section 1, Township 3 South, Range 4 East, San Bernardino Base Line & Meridian

-The 3.69 acre site consists of vacant desert land and is located at the southeast corner of Little Morongo Road and Palomar Lane.
-The Project site contains slight to moderate amounts of typical desert vegetation (scrub brush and low-lying plants) with signs of previous grading activity.
-Topographically, the site drains to the southeast.
+The 1.23 -acre site consists of vacant desert land and is located on the northeast corner of Little Morongo Road and 15th Ave.
+The Project site contains slight to moderate amounts of typical desert vegetation (scrub brush and low-lying plants).
+Topographically, the site drains to the south/southeast.
+The site has no street improvements and has street access via Little Morongo Road, a two lane paved road.
 East of the property is the Coachella Valley Multi-Species Habitat Conservation Plan (CVMSHCP) Morongo Wash Conservation Area.
-The entire site is within Federal Emergency Management Agency (FEMA) flood zones AO, with the majority of the site having a depth of 1' and velocity of 5 FPS, and the southeast corner having a depth of 1' and a velocity of 4 FSP.
+The entire site is within two Federal Emergency Management Agency (FEMA) flood zones AO, with a depth of 1' and velocity of 5 FPS and a velocity of 4 FPS.